Evidence gap maps

-3ie has developed an interactive online platform which allows users to explore the evidence included in a particular evidence gap map (EGM), with links to user-friendly summaries of all studies.
+3ie has developed an interactive online platform that allows users to explore the evidence in a particular evidence gap map (EGM), with links to user-friendly summaries and full-text articles where available.

-The methods for conducting EGMs draw on the principles and methodologies developed for systematic and transparent evidence review.
-3ie EGMs also include consultation with relevant decision makers and other key stakeholders, often in the form of an informal advisory group.
-3ie consults them at the beginning of the mapping to discuss the scope, questions and framework and to review draft findings at the end of the mapping.
+EGM methods draw on the principles and methodologies developed for systematic and transparent evidence review.
+We consult relevant decision makers and stakeholders, often in the form of an advisory group, to decide on the thematic or sector focus.
+These consultations are held at the start of the mapping to discuss the scope, questions and framework and to review draft findings at the end of the mapping.;

 We then conduct a systematic search to identify relevant published and unpublished impact evaluations and systematic reviews, and include both completed and ongoing studies and reviews.
 We describe characteristics of the evidence base and populate the map framework with studies and their respective links to summaries and, when available, full-text reports.
 In the case of systematic reviews, we also include a confidence rating of how the review was conducted to help decision makers gauge how much to rely on that evidence.